codesipcoffee/restvertx/README.md

 ```

 ##### Feature #3: Autobind JSON arguments to model parameters
 Let's say you have a several variables, and/or nested objects you need to pass in to your endpoint as arguments.
 You can create a model which contains your variables and/or nested objects and use it as the parameter in your handling method.
-If you send a JSON object in your request, and it will automatically be deserialized into the model (using FasterJackson databind, core, and annotations - https://github.com/FasterXML/jackson-core).
+If you send a JSON object in your request, it will automatically be deserialized into the model (using FasterJackson databind, core, and annotations - https://github.com/FasterXML/jackson-core).

 Simply specify the model as the parameter in both the endpoint and handling method and send a valid JSON object in the request